Bronchopulmonary Dysplasia (BPD)

 An estimated 10,000 to 15,000 babies in the United States develop BPD each year.
 There is no cure, but it can be treated and most babies go on to live a long and healthy life.

 Babies with BPD usually show signs of respiratory distress, which include:

 What Causes BPD?

-BPD also can arise from other adverse conditions that a newborn's fragile lungs have difficulty coping with, such as:
+BPD can also be caused by other conditions that a baby’s lungs cannot yet handle, such as:

 - Other infections

 500+ Days in the NICU | Jack's BPD Survival Story